khushboo-9876/DSA_sheet/README.md

 The repository is organized into folders based on different data structures.
 Each folder contains problems related to that specific data structure.
 For example:

-Array: Problems related to arrays.
+1. Array: Problems related to arrays.
-String: Problems related to strings.
+2. String: Problems related to strings.
-LinkedList: Problems related to linked lists.
+3. LinkedList: Problems related to linked lists.
-Queue: Problems related to queues.
+4. Queue: Problems related to queues.
-Stack: Problems related to stacks.
+5.Stack: Problems related to stacks.

 Feel free to contribute by adding more problems, solutions, or improving existing ones.